argyle77/tensorPattern/README.txt

-Tensor pattern generation - Version 6.1.0
+Tensor pattern generation - Version 7.0.0

 "Frostbyte was an enigineer."

-This pattern generator outputs UDP to the tensor wall.
-A preview window shows the pattern and interface using SDL2.
+This pattern generator sends UDP packets to the tensor wall.
+A preview window shows the pattern to be sent and the interface for altering the pattern using SDL2.

 Controls are listed next to the previews.
 Modes and parameters can be adjusted with the mouse and mouse wheel.
 Unmodified keys, backspace, and esc alter the text buffer.
+Clicking directly on the preview draws with the foreground color.
+There are 10 pattern sets in memory at all times which can be chose between by pressing <ctrl> 0-9.
 Pattern sets can be saved and loaded from disk.
-Saved patterns 0-9 are loaded automatically at startup.
-Images can be loaded by placing them in the build directory and editing the ImageName value in the *.now save files.
+Saved pattern sets 0-9 are automatically loaded at startup.
+Images can be loaded by placing the image file in the build directory, editing the ImageName value in one of the *.now save files, and then loading that pattern into memory using
-Patterns can be edited live or in the alternate preview.
+<ctrl> <shift> 0-9 a-z.
+Pattern sets can be edited live or in the alternate
+preview window.
+The control set corresponds to the highlighted preview.

+If Tensor topology has changed, the IP addresses for the sections can be edited in tensorIP.map, and if necessary, the pixels themselves can be remapped using tensorPixel.map.

 Required libraries:
 libsdl2-dev (>=2.0.2)